ftelschow/ResearchGroup/_pages/publications.md

 F. Telschow, D. Cheng, P. Pranav, and A. Schwartzman.
 *To appear The Annals of Statistics*

-**Confidence Tubes for Curves on SO(3) and Identification of Subject-specific Gait Change After Kneeling**
+**Confidence Tubes for Curves on SO(3) and Identification of Subject-specific Gait Change After Kneeling.**
 F. Telschow, M. Pierrynowski, and S. Huckemann.
 *Journal of the Royal Statistical Society Series C: Applied Statistics*
 [Article](https://doi.org/10.1093/jrsssc/qlad060)